 But, if the sum is normally distributed, then the sample mean also is.
-The sample mean is just $\bar{x} = \frac{\sum{i} x{i}}{n}$, where n is the sample size.
+The sample mean is just $\bar{x} = \frac{\sum_i x_i}{n}$, where n is the sample size.
 Notice that the numerator is the sum of many identically distributed variables (we know they are all identically distributed because we have sampled randomly from the same distribution), so the numerator is likely to be normally distributed if n is large enough.
 Dividing by n is just dividing by a constant, so that has no effect on the distribution, so the sum divided by n is also normally distributed.
-So the sample mean is normally distributed.